Observable Gravitational Waves from Hyperkination in Palatini Gravity and Beyond: Acknowledgments

 \section{Acknowledgments}

-We thank Maciek Kierkla and Ville Vaskonen for useful discussions.
+We thank Maciek Kierkla, Ville Vaskonen and Hardi Veerm\"ae for useful comments and discussions.
 SSL was supported by the FST of Lancaster University.
 KD was supported, in part, by the Lancaster-Manchester-Sheffield Consortium for Fundamental Physics under STFC grant: ST/T001038/1.
 AK and ET were supported by the Estonian Research Council grants PSG761 and PRG1055 and by the EU through the European Regional Development Fund CoE program TK133 ``The Dark Side of the Universe".
 For the purpose of open access, the authors have applied a Creative Commons Attribution (CC BY) licence to any Author Accepted Manuscript version arising.